Courses may include

 In this course, students will learn how to operate safely in the shop and in a variety of marine and shore-based settings.
 Material will cover marine rigging, marine first aid, marine emergency duties (MEDS), safety and emergency equipment, search and rescue, small boat operators course, winch and crane operation, confined spaces, hazardous materials, THA (Task Hazard Analysis) and SOP’s (Standard Operating Practices).

 This course takes many fields of study into the marine context.
 Learning will contribute to the planning and execution of all types of work in the oceans sector.
-Course material includes oceans as a vital component of the climate system – climate change, redistribution of heat, salt and gasses, circulation patterns, and forces driving currents; ocean stratification, wave and tidal effects, marine chemistry and industrial pollution, marine biology and biological processes, marine geology, hydrography, and ocean resources.
+Course material includes includes the understanding and use of oceanographic equipment as it relates to climate system, ocean currents; ocean stratification, wave and tides, marine chemistry and industrial pollution, marine biology and biological processes, marine geology, hydrography, and ocean resources.

 This two-part course is intended to give learners the opportunity to apply their original field of study in a marine context.
 Teamwork will be required to identify and plan an actual marine study, collecting real time data and presenting the result in report form.